denodrivers/sqlite3/doc.md

   to `false`.
 - `memory: boolean` - Whether to open the database in memory.
 Defaults to `false`.
+- `int64: boolean` - Whether to support BigInt columns.
+False by default, which means integers larger than 32 bit will be inaccurate.
 - `flags: number` - Raw flags to pass to the C API.
 Normally you don't need this.
 Passing this ignores all other options.